Deploy add-ins in the Microsoft 365 admin center

 More about Office Add-ins security

 Office Add-ins combine an XML manifest file that contains some metadata about the add-in, but most importantly points to a web application which contains all the code and logic.
 Add-ins can range in their capabilities.
 For example, add-ins can:

 Read a user's document to provide contextual services.

 Read and write data to and from a user's document to provide value to that user.

 For more information about the types and capabilities of Office Add-ins, see Office Add-ins platform overview, especially the section "Anatomy of an Office Add-in."

 When updating a manifest, the typical changes are to an add-in's icon and text.
 Occasionally, add-in commands change.
 However, the permissions of the add-in do not change.
 The web application where all the code and logic for the add-in runs can change at any time, which is the nature of web applications.

 Updates for add-ins happen as follows:

 Line-of-business add-in: In this case, where an admin explicitly uploaded a manifest, the add-in requires that the admin upload a new manifest file to support metadata changes.
-The next time the relevant Office applications start, the add-in will update.
+The next time the relevant Microsoft 365 apps start, the add-in will update.
 The web application can change at any time.